 After a short drive from Nis, around half an hour, begins the region of East Serbia.
 A picturesque city of Knjazevac and nearby archaeological site Timacum Minus the oldest Roman military fortress in Serbia, Archeo ethno park with Lapidarium in the village Ravna, and famous Serbian Winery Jovic where you can taste wine made from indigenous grape varieties are places of great importance and pleasure that you should visit in East Serbia.

-Just 60 km away from Knjazevac, relatively new mountain and ski resort Hotel Stara Planina become very famous for Serbian and foreign tourists.
-The meaning of Stara is Old Mountain, but it's also known as Balkan Mountain, and stand as a natural border with Bulgaria.
+Just 60 km away from Knjazevac, a relatively new mountain and ski resort Hotel Stara Planina become very famous for Serbian and foreign tourists.
+The meaning of Stara is Old Mountain, but it's also known as Balkan Mountain and stands as a natural border with Bulgaria.
 It's very rich in waterfalls, even 19 of them including several archaic villages are on the list of must-visit while trekking here.
-Rural tourism has been on the rise in recent years, and chit chat with local people is very common.
-Untouchable nature of Stara Mountain and its highest peak of Serbia Midzor 1839 m, beautiful waterfalls, hiking, mountain biking, sky running, ATV trails, winter sports, attracts nature lovers from all around the world.
+Rural tourism has been on the rise in recent years, and chit-chat with local people is very common.
+The untouchable nature of Stara Mountain and its highest peak of Serbia Midzor 1839 m, beautiful waterfalls, hiking, mountain biking, sky running, ATV trails, winter sports, attracts nature lovers from all around the world.

 The splendid charms of an ancient palace Gamzigrad - Felix Romuliana

-The palace represents an artistic achievement of late antiquity.
-Roman Emperor Galerius, who became the heir to the emperor Diocletian, marrying his daughter Valeria built the palace Felix Romuliana near today Zajecar City.
+The palace represents an artistic achievement of late antiquity 3rd and 4th century.
+It's the work of Roman Emperor Galerius Velerius Maximinus, who became the heir to the emperor Diocletian, after marrying his daughter Valeria.
+That the love for his mother knows no bounds was proved when he built a magnificent palace Felix Romuliana in Gamzigrad, near today's Zajecar City, dedicated to his mother Romula.
 Research has shown that Magura Hill, which is a part of Romuliana, where Galerius and his mother Romula, were buried and listed as constellations of Gods, has been a sacred place of greatest reverence, since prehistoric times.

 One of the most beautiful landscapes in the Balkans is the sight of the mystical Rtanj Mountain, which rises as a bare mountain from a flat base, but dense with herbs, and the famous Rtanj healthy herbal tea.
 It ends in an almost regular shape of the pyramid, as noted by the famous Serbian geographer Jovan Cvijic.
 There are many legends, stories about aliens, mysterious, and healing powers about Rtanj.